Philippines to keep wary eye on new Chinese dredger

 The testing of the dredger comes ahead of two major international meetings in Vietnam and the Philippines next week, which are to be attended by China and the United States.

-Philippine President Rodrigo Duterte has good ties with China and remains confident it will honour a commitment by Chinese counterpart Xi Jinping not to develop the Scarborough Shoal, a disputed rocky outcrop and a prime regional fishing patch.

-(Reporting by Manuel Mogato; Writing by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez)
+(Reporting by Manuel Mogato; Additional reporting by Ben Blanchard in BEIJING; Writing by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez)